tesera/andbtiles/README.md

 * [Quick Start](https://github.com/tesera/andbtiles/wiki/Quick-Start-Guide) for API v9 and above.

 ## Sample application
-Check out the [sample application](https://github.com/tesera/andbtiles/tree/master/sample) that builds UI on top of the library providing means for local file selection, remote file download, TileJSON endpoint parsing, cache method selection and map preview.
+Check out the [sample application](https://github.com/tesera/andbtiles/tree/master/sample) that builds UI on top of the library providing means for local file selection, remote file download, TileJSON endpoint parsing, cache method selection and map preview using Google Maps.

 ## Example Use Case: Web View
 1. The web view loads a map and requests a tile via http.